 Replacement reserves are required

 Additional HUD 223(f) Fees, Requirements, and Information

-In addition to paying regular fees like MIPs and paying for annual audits, investor/developers using a HUD 223(f) loan will also have to pay for third party reports, including FHA/HUD appraisals, environmental reports and market studies.
+In addition to paying regular fees like MIPs and paying for annual audits, investor/developers using a HUD 223(f) multifamily mortgage will also have to pay for third party reports, including FHA/HUD appraisals, environmental reports and market studies.
 Plus, they'll also have to pay other costs, including FHA inspection fees, title and recording fees for the property (for acquisitions), as well as any associated legal costs.

 Despite those extra fees, if a property has a certain number of affordable units, it may qualify for low income housing tax credits (LIHTCs), nearly $8 billion of which are available each year from state and local government agencies.
 There are two general types of credits, 4% credits and 9% credits.
 HUD 223(f) affordable housing acquisition projects are typically eligible for the 4% credit.
 The 9% credit is usually reserved for the new construction or substantial rehabilitation of affordable housing projects.